-Being that this Thinkware dashcam is packed with so many high-end functions, I have decided to split my review into a pair of videos.
-In part one video, I install and go through the Thinkware Q800 Pro dashcam’s numerous interesting features.
+Because this Thinkware dashcam is packed with so many high-end functions, I have decided to split my review into a pair of videos.
+In part one video, I install and go through the Thinkware Q800 Pro dashcam’s numerous exciting features.
 Plus, an in-depth look at its companion smartphone app.

 Then for part 2, I provide lots of real-world footage, let you know how well the dashcam has performed, and provide you my likes and dislikes

 Disclaimer: The Thinkware dashcam review sample was provided to me free of charge.
 However, I’m not affiliated with Thinkware, nor was I monetarily compensated for the review or told what to say. – Ray

 Thinkware Q800 Pro Review – Features & Setup